fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 <div class="content">

-In the previous section we used two different base images: ubuntu and node and did some manual work to get a simple "Hello, World!" running.
-The basic tools we learned during that process are extremely useful.
-In this section, we will learn how to build containers and configure environments for our own applications.
-How these can be managed for both React frontend and node backend applications and in addition take a quick peek at other possible backend options you may encounter.
+In the previous section, we used two different base images: ubuntu and node and did some manual work to get a simple "Hello, World!" running.
+The tools and commands we learned during that process will be helpful.
+In this section, we will learn how to build images and configure environments for our applications.
+We will start with a regular Node.js backend that has Express.
+We will build on top of that with a few services like a database.

 ### Dockerfile

-Instead of modifying a container by copying files inside there we can create a new image that contains the "Hello, World!" application.
+Instead of modifying a container by copying files inside, we can create a new image that contains the "Hello, World!" application.
 The tool for this is the Dockerfile.
 Dockerfile is a simple text file that contains all of the instructions for creating an image.
 Let's create an example Dockerfile from the "Hello, World!" application.

-If you did not already, create a directory on your own machine and create a file called Dockerfile.
-Let's also put a index.js containing _console.log('Hello, World!')_ next to the Dockerfile.
+If you did not already, create a directory on your machine and create a file called Dockerfile inside that directory.
+Let's also put an index.js containing _console.log('Hello, World!')_ next to the Dockerfile.
 Your directory structure should look like this:

 ```
 ├── index.js
 └── Dockerfile
 ```

-inside that Dockerfile we will tell the image 3 things:
+inside that Dockerfile we will tell the image three things:

 1. Use the node:16 as the base for our image, we want everything node 16 contains to be available for this image.
 2. Include the index.js inside the image, so we don't need to manually copy it into the container
 3. When we run a container from the image, use node to execute the index.js file.

-This will translate into a basic Dockerfile.
-The file is usually placed at the root of the project.
+The wishes above will translate into a basic Dockerfile.
+The best location to place this file is usually at the root of the project.

 `Dockerfile`